hphelion/documentation/CarrierGrade/AdminGuideNew/Networks/carrier-grade.dashboard.network.subnet.md

 	The network(s) in the domain appear.

-3. Click the name of the network you want to work with.

-4. On the **Network Detail** page click **Create Subnet**.

-5. On the **Subnet** tab of the **Create Network** screen:
+3. On the **QOS Policies** tab, click the **Create QoS Policy** button:

 	a.
-Enter the subnet name.
+Enter a name for the policy.

 	b.
-Enter a network address range for the subnet in CIDR (Classless Inter-Domain Routing) format in the **Network Address** field, for example: 192.168.0.0/24.
+Enter a text description for the policy.

 	c.
-Select IPv4 or IPv6, as appropriate, in the IP Version field.
+Enter a sceduler weight.

+	This is the relative weight the AVS traffic scheduler uses on overload conditions, as compared with the scheduler weight of all other QoS policies.
+See [About scheduler weight](#weight) below.

+	d.
+Select a project.

+	The new QoS policy is available to only the selected project.
+If no pronect is selected, it is available to all projects in the cluster.

+	Project users can select available QoS policies when the tenant networks are created from the [Create Network](/helion/commercial/carrier/dashboard/managing/network/create/) window and the Edit Network window.

 	d.
 Enter a gateway IP address from the subnet or leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.